By continuing to read this article, you agree to double-check with the concerned establishments for the latest updates.

 Staying connected in Ho Chi Minh City will prove useful when going around because of the language barrier.
 You can use your smartphone to research, look for recommendations, or simply get in touch with loved ones back home.

 You have two options: renting a pocket wi-fi or buying a local data SIM card.
-Klook offers both.
+There are offers online for both options.
 They can be delivered to your hotel, so no need to worry about going out of the way to pick it up.
 Just ask the front desk if there is a pocket wifi or SIM card for you upon check in.
 The SIM card can also be picked up at the airport, if that’s what you prefer.

 Things to Do in Ho Chi Minh City